ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### WebRTC

 WebRTC (Web Real-Time Communication) is an API drafted by the W3C that supports browser-to-browser applications for voice calling, video chat, and P2P file sharing (without the need of either internal or external plugins).
-WebRTC implements STUN (Session Traversal Utilities for Nat), a protocol that allows the discovery of your externally assigned IP address (to facilitate the applications above).
+WebRTC implements STUN (Session Traversal Utilities for NAT), a protocol that allows the discovery of your externally assigned IP address (to facilitate the applications above).

-In some cases, the request to the STUN server may leak outside of the VPN and expose your ISP issued IP address.
+In some cases, the request to the STUN server may leak outside of the VPN and expose your ISP-issued IP address.
 However, if you are using our kill switch, then these leaks will be blocked.

 ### Software stability and crashes